 It is widely understood that upgrading your kitchen or bathroom is the best place to invest money in your property.
 But how do you develop a budget for a renovation or remodeling project?
-Here are some tips to get you started.
+Here are some Budget Renovation Tips to get you started.

-Start at a 30,000-foot elevational view and create a broad wish list of projects you may want to consider:
+Start at a 30,000-foot elevation view and create a broad wish list of projects you may want to consider:

-c.
-New vanity and countertop in Master Bath
+- New vanity and counter top in Master Bath

 Most contractors will provide free estimates.
 This is a great source of information, but be careful not to abuse or take advantage of a contractor’s time if there is no real chance that you are going to move forward with at least some kind of project.